edleno2/JensenSWControl/Readme.md

 From page 27 in the Jensen radio manual we can see the values that we need to map to:
 ![Jensen SWC Input Specs](images/image-3.png)

 So, the Jensen radio expects two wires - one with a either 0V or 3.3V to select a function (Bluetooth control versus media control) and the other with voltages varying from 0.6 to 2.73 volts.
 The button controls have two wires with different voltages indicating the media or phone control function.

 ## Interfacing between the buttons and the Jensen radio
 Clearly a bridge controller is needed to handle the different specs of the buttons and the radio.
 It wasn't clear if the commercial PAC SWI-RC module could handle this combination, or how much it would cost to get the custom program that the vendor sells for special cases.
 So I've decided to make my own controller using an ESP32-S2 Microprocessor Control Unit (MPU) module.

 The ESP32-S2 has both analog-to-digital (ADC) and digital-to-analog (DAC) capabilities.
-An ADC will be used to measure the voltages from the button controller module and convert them to a digital value that represents the button pressed, and a DAC will be used to generate the correct output voltage for the radio based on which button was detected via the ADC.
+An ADC is used to measure the voltages from the button controller module and convert them to a digital value that represents the button pressed, and a DAC is used to generate the correct output voltage for the radio based on which button was detected by the ADC.

 ## Testing out the concept
 I built a test bed using a breadboard,  [ESP32-S2 development module](https://www.amazon.com/gp/product/B0B97K3LJQ/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1), [LCD display](https://www.amazon.com/gp/product/B07MTFDHXZ) and a [rotary encoder](https://www.amazon.com/gp/product/B07F26CT6B):